 Creatine is one of the safest, most researched, and effective supplements.
 Creatine is produced naturally in your body, found in food, and helps for both men and women with a variety of wellness goals.
-Its benefits include everything from protecting the health of your brain, to improving exercise performance and strengthening your bones.
+Its benefits include everything from protecting the health of your brain, increasing muscle mass, improving exercise performance and strengthening your bones.

 If you step inside the center of Human Performance at the University of North Carolina, you’ll receive an inside look at the future of nutrition and fitness.
 And if you talk to Dr. Abbie Smith-Ryan, Co-Director of the program, you might be surprised by what you hear.

 “Creatine is one of the most multi-faceted and beneficial supplements on the market.
 It's at the top of my list for one of the first supplements to try; it’s safe, inexpensive, with next to no side effects."

 And yet, if you Google creatine, you might find yourself overwhelmed with negative information that is both outdated and inaccurate.